 The proforma invoice has amendments and negotiations until the purchaser is completely satisfied to buy the goods and finally places its order to the seller for confirming the deal and buying goods from the seller.
 And then the invoice is generated which has tax liability.

 While issuing a proforma invoice it must be generated with the seller’s GST number on it.
-Also, it should be clear with the details of rate and percentage of GST imposed on every goods and service.
+Also, it should be clear with the details of the rate and percentage of GST imposed on every good and service.

 Proforma invoices must have validity to avoid the misconception in case of GST inspection by legal authorities.
 Main payment invoices must be generated based on the serial of the proforma invoice to avoid any consequences of payments by the buyer and this way the seller can keep its records clear.